AdobeDocs/experience-manager-64.en/help/forms/using/lists.md

    ![Placeholder elements](assets/placeholder_elements_in_xmldata.png)

-   Placeholder elements as specified in sample data file of a Data Dictionary
+   **Figure:** *Placeholder elements as specified in sample data file of a Data Dictionary*

    ![Placeholder elements in letter](assets/placeholder_elements_in_text.png)

-   Placeholder element values in the CCR view populated from the Data Dictionary variables as specified in the sample data file
+   **Figure:** *Placeholder element values in the CCR view populated from the Data Dictionary variables as specified in the sample data file*

 1. You can use inline conditions and repeat to make your letter highly contextual and well structured.
 For more information on inline condition and repeat, see [Inline conditions and repeat in letters](/help/forms/using/cm-inline-condition.md).
 1. Tap **Save**.